 Here is a quick demo of native dialogs on both Android and iOS:

 Qt Quick Controls 2 gives you great flexibility to improve the design of single controls.
-However, to get all of these native details right for both Android and iOS will be a huge task.
+However, getting all of these native details right for both Android and iOS will be a huge task.
 But without it, your app just won't feel like a native mobile app.

 That was one of the reasons why Felgo SDK was created almost ten years ago.
 Felgo extends Qt with over 200 additional APIs to make especially mobile development simpler.
 Initially, the main focus was on mobile, but in the past years the best practices, in terms of UX from mobile, also spread across other platforms.
 Especially across embedded, where a smartphone-like UX is becoming a best practice recently.